 The Department of Art, Music, and Theatre

-Art offers a B.A. in Visual Arts, as well as a minor in Visual Arts.
+Art offers a B.A. in Visual Arts, as well as a minor in Visual Arts and a minor in Art Therapy.
 Theatre offers a B.A. in Theatre, as well as a minor in Theatre.
 Music offers a minor, as well as various ensembles.
 Please refer to each discipline’s catalog entry website for information about courses, degree offerings, and co-curricular opportunities.

 Art, Music, and Theatre Department